Noxalas/acit4420_scripting_exam/report.typ

 Invalid rows are not discarded silently.
 Instead, they are logged to a specific `rejected.csv` file, preserving data integrity and allowing the user to correct the source data.

-#pagebreak()

 == Conway's Game of Life simulator
-While cellular automata simulators may already be a thoroughly solved problem, especially ones simulating Conway's Game of Life specifically................................................

 === Design overview
 Similarly to `courier_optimizer`, this package can be ran with command-line arguments, allowing for user-defined input.
 In this case, the user can supply the program a ruleset for use in cellular automata evolution (more on this later), as well as an input file to define the starting grid configuration.